coolotter/EDA-for-Wine-Dataset/README.md

 * [Matplotlib](https://matplotlib.org)
 * [Seaborn](https://seaborn.pydata.org)

+# Files
+In this repo, there is only one file:
+- winedataset.ipynb

+The file contains all the code ran for the project and some notes.

 # Project Summary
 Here we are trying to derive some insights from our dataset just by using EDA.
 We will try to answer the following questions: